cnti-testcatalog/testsuite/RATIONALE.md

 > A higher quality CNF should be resilient to erroneously duplicated packets.
 This test injects network duplication on the specified container by starting a traffic control (tc) process with netem rules to add egress delays.

+#### *Test if the CNF crashes when DNS errors occur*: [pod_dns_errors](USAGE.md#pod-dns-errors)

+> A CNF should be resilient to dns and resolution distruptions within the kuberntes pod.
+This ensures that at least some application availability will be maintained if DNS resolution fails.

 #### *To test if there is a liveness entry in the Helm chart*: [liveness](USAGE.md#heavy_check_mark-to-test-if-there-is-a-liveness-entry-in-the-helm-chart)

 > A cloud native principle is that application developers understand their own